SilkRose/Pony/src/stories/fluttershy-likes-rainbow-dash/fluttershy-likes-rainbow-dash.md

 “Can I get you anything in the meantime?”
 Pinkie asked.

-“No thank you Pinkie, I'll wait,” Fluttershy said.
+“No, thank you Pinkie, I'll wait,” Fluttershy said.

-Moments later Rainbow Dash entered the establishment.
+Moments later, Rainbow Dash entered the establishment.

 “Hi Pinkie, hi Fluttershy,” Rainbow said before she took a seat across from Fluttershy.